The account of Nepali meter is wealthy and

 poets.
 He is considered to be the "Shakespeare of Nepali Literature."

-literature classics.
+writings classics.

 G, Who was the author of the first poem?